NightShade256/Argentum/README.md

 ./argentum-gb <ROM FILE>
 ```

-Binaries are provided in a Releases.
+Binaries are provided in the GitHub Releases section.

 ## Screenshots